Persistence for Circle Valued Maps: Persistence for circle valued maps

 When $f$ is tame, this is again completely determined up to coherent isomorphisms by a finite collection of invariants.
-However, unlike sublevel and level persistence, the invariants include structures other than bar codes called {\em Jordan cells}.
-Specifically, for any $r= 0,1, \cdots, \dim(X)$ we have two types of invariants: \begin{itemize} \item {\em bar codes}: intervals of type $\{s,s'\}$, $0<s\leq 2\pi, \ s\leq s' < \infty$, that are closed or open at $s$ or $s'$, precisely of the form $[s,s'], (s, s'], [s,s'), (s,s').$ These intervals can be geometerized as ``spirals" with equations~\ref{E1}.
+However, unlike sublevel and level persistence for real valued maps, the invariants include structures other than bar codes called {\em Jordan cells}.
+Specifically, for any $r= 0,1, \cdots, \dim(X)$ we have two types of invariants: \begin{itemize} \item {\em bar codes}: intervals with ends $s,s'$ $0<s\leq 2\pi, \ s\leq s' < \infty$, that are closed or open at $s$ or $s'$, precisely of one of the forms $[s,s'], (s, s'], [s,s')$, and $(s,s').$ These intervals can be geometerized as ``spirals" with equations in (\ref{E1}).
 For any interval $\{s,s'\}$ the spiral is the plane curve (see Figure~\ref{spiral} in section \ref{S4})

 \item {\em Jordan cells}.
 A Jordan cell is a pair $(\lambda, k),$ $\lambda \in \overline{\kappa} \setminus 0, \ \ k \in \mathbb Z_{>0},$ where $\overline{\kappa}$ denotes the algebraic closure of the field $\kappa.$ It corresponds to a $k\times k$ matrix of the form